It All Depends On Several Factors

 On the other hand, if your driving record has a substantial history of car accidents, you will see a large increase in your monthly premium rate.
 Most insurance companies will focus on the past three years of car accidents to determine how they will adjust your monthly rate.

 If you own an expensive or exotic vehicle, your insurance rate increase will not only be significantly higher but it may also be more than the national average after even a minor car accident.

 The rise depends on your insurance company but many insurance companies are unforgiving in such cases.
 Insurance rate increases may be as high as 50% for such expensive and exotic vehicles.

 Filing a Claim

 The answer to ‘how much will my insurance go up after a fender bender?’ may tempt you not to alert your insurance provider about the incident.
-If there was miniscule damage after the fender bender, it may be cheaper to pay the cost out of pocket.
+If there was minuscule damage after the fender bender, it may be cheaper to pay the cost out of pocket.

 On the other hand, reporting the fender bender to your insurance company may be a prudent idea no matter how inconsequential the accident.
 There may be hidden costs you are unaware of and the insurance company will help you pay them.

 Regardless of how much your monthly insurance rate rises after a fender bender, you should report it to your insurance company.
 There are a variety of factors at play in such a situation.
 One thing you should do is contact Ponton Law, the experienced Atlanta Car Accident Lawyer for legal assistance.
-Call the best car accident attorney in Atlanta today for a consultation.
+Call the best car accident attorney in Atlanta today at (404)-857-4124 for a consultation.